airswap/airswap-protocols/helpers/wrapper/reports/SECURITY.md

 ## Introduction

+The Swap Protocol is a peer-to-peer protocol for trading Ethereum tokens that allows two parties to exchange tokens in an atomic transaction.
 The Wrapper contract facilitates using ether for wrapped ether (WETH) trades on the Swap contract.
-If a swap is performed through the Wrapper with a message value (ether) it will deposit the ether to WETH and then perform the swap.
+If the Wrapper is invoked with a message value (ether) it will deposit the ether to WETH and then perform the swap with itself as the counterparty, then transfer received tokens to the message sender.
 Additionally, if receiving WETH in the swap, it will withdraw the ether and transfer it to the message sender.
 The contracts are compiled with v0.5.10.a6ea5b19 (0.5.10 stable release).

 ## Structure

 Wrapper is comprised of a single contract.

 [@airswap/wrapper/contracts/Wrapper.sol](../contracts/Wrapper.sol) @ [aec813337e7f2320162d9314932a553c0a52c9dc](https://github.com/airswap/airswap-protocols/commit/aec813337e7f2320162d9314932a553c0a52c9dc)

+Deployment of Wrapper.sol was performed in the `@airswap/wrapper` package in the `airswap-protocols` monorepo.

 ## Dependencies